fma965/f9-homelab/README.md

 1. Create a new repository by clicking the green `Use this template` button at the top of this page, then clone the new repo you just created and `cd` into it.
 > [!WARNING]
-> As this repository assumes it's for myself, there are many hardcoded domain name references currently set, I would recommend find and replacing all references of `f9.casa` with your own tld and `f9-casa` with your own tld replacing dots with dashes, you will ofcourse also need to update any secret files with your own values.
+> As this repository assumes it's for myself, there are many hardcoded domain name references currently set, I would recommend find and replacing all references of `${SECRET_EXTERNAL_DOMAIN}` with your own tld and `f9-casa` with your own tld replacing dots with dashes, you will ofcourse also need to update any secret files with your own values.
 >
 > Critical Files that will need updating are
 > - [cert-manager/clusterissuer.yaml](./kubernetes/apps/cert-manager/cert-manager/app/clusterissuer.yaml)